 There are many benefits to studying abroad during the Summer term.
 Some of the most common benefits include focusing on one skill intensively, such as language, and not missing a semester on-campus (including various student groups, athletic team events, and internship opportunities that you may be pursuing).

-Summer study abroad can be a wonderful complement to your time at Columbia.
+Summer study abroad can be an excellent complement to your time at Columbia.
 However, there are several considerations to keep in mind:

 - If you are a Columbia College or School of General Studies student not participating in a Columbia-Led Program, you typically can only take courses that are either language immersion courses or courses specifically related to your major/concentration that have an in situ component.

-- All programs listed on the Columbia-Led Programs are eligible for Columbia University credit.
-Please note that should you wish to attend a study abroad program run by faculty not on this the Columbia-Led Programs webpage that it will be important to check with the faculty member to determine if and how credit is awarded for that respective program.
+- All programs listed on the Columbia-Led programs are eligible for Columbia University credit.
+Please note that should you wish to attend a study abroad program run by faculty, not on the Columbia-Led programs page, it will be important to check with the faculty member to determine if and how credit is awarded for that program.